--My

 Hometown -

-by Francesco
+Hometown - by Francesco

 Saverio ALESSIO

-Giovanni in Fiore (1050 mt. about sea level)
+Giovanni in Fiore (1050 mt. about

-is a small medieval town in the Sila mountain range in Calabria.
+sea level) is a small medieval town in the Sila

-to other places.
+emigrated to other places.

-and who founded San Giovanni in Fiore
+When and who founded San Giovanni

-Giovanni in Fiore was founded in the XIII century around the
+San Giovanni in Fiore was founded in the

-Florens Abbey
+Florens Abbey which was built

-which was built by Gioacchino
+by Gioacchino

-da Fiore, a medieval mystic and Cistercian
+da Fiore, a medieval mystic and Cistercian monk,

-of the human race; for which
+salvation of the human race; for

-he was very renowend even that time.
+which he was very renowend even that time.
 Dante

 in the Divine Comedy decribed him as one "endowend